jtuvaleva/jtuvaleva/README.md

 ### Hey There! 👋

-I'm Julia and I'm a Frontend Developer with almost 1 year of work experience and a passion for web map application and responsive website design.
+I'm a Frontend Developer with almost 1 year of work experience and a passion for web map application and responsive website design.
 Also with good expertise in data analysis and visualization.

 ### My activity:computer: